reliablerascal/snow-clearance/README.md

 This data analysis supports a two-part series for South Side Weekly:
 <ul>
 <li><strong><a href="https://southsideweekly.com/sidewalk-plowing-pilot-planned-for-next-winter/">Part I: Sidewalk-Plowing Pilot Planned for Next Winter</a></strong> explores Chicago's proposed Plow the Sidewalks Ordinance, while highlighting the disparity between a high concentration of unshoveled sidewalk complaints on the North Side vs. the high concentration of fines levied on the South Side.
-<li><strong>Part II: Fines Don’t Shovel Sidewalks, but the South Side Pays Anyway</strong> will explore different snow clearance enforcement strategies by three different city departments, and what types of property owners are getting fined on the South Side.
+<li><strong>Part II: Fines Don’t Shovel Sidewalks</strong> will explore different snow clearance enforcement strategies by three different city departments, and how enforcement might be influenced by aldermanic perogative and urban landscape.
 </ul>

 ## Key Findings